tjdett/aorra-eresearch-2013/slides.md

 ![Reef Report Card](images/reef-report-card-2011.jpg)

 Note:
-most useful feedback: closely follow the completion of data collection
+Feedback most useful when it closely follows the completion of data collection.

-Analyis of the raw data by relevant agencies takes considerable time, as does collation and publishing.
+Analysis of the raw data by relevant agencies takes considerable time, as does collation and publishing.

 Media coverage (and resulting public engagement) also benefits from timely